 A modern program icon designer works with much the same limitations as the original religious painters.
 In a small space with limited colors you must create an instantly recognizable image that conveys a sense of where you want the viewer to go.
 We icon designers want you to know you’ll be transported to Desktop or Skype or Adobe Photoshop.
 The Byzantines wanted you to be transported into Faith.
 Faith that the saint represented by the icon would intervene with the Power of the Universe to help you.
 Come to think of it, they’re not so different.

-Irene his wife was an Iconodule or Iconophile: she loved icons.
+HELL HATH NO FURY… Irene his wife was an Iconodule or Iconophile: she loved icons.
 She is remembered as a beauty: a tall noble brunette.
-One fable has Leo discovering some she’d hidden, and refusing to sleep with her afterwards.
+One fable has Leo discovering some icons she’d hidden, and refusing to sleep with her afterwards.

 Was she a woman scorned?
 Leo died in 775, and Irene set about gaining the throne.
 Beset by her own ministers, Bulgars, and Harun Al-Rashid, she never gave up…wait a minute.
 Worlds collide….Harun Al-Rashid?
 Isn’t he supposed to belong in Arabian Nights?
 Yes, and he did his best to invade Byzantium.
 Irene kept him out by paying him a whopping annual tribute.
 When the Pope refused to recognize her rule and crowned Charlemagne Roman Emperor, rather than sulking over the insult, she simply arranged to marry Charlemagne.
 But she was deposed first.

-Her son by Leo, Constantine VI, grew up in the shadow of his vivid autocratic mother.
-He too was an Iconoclast.
-When the inevitable clash came, Irene gave him short shrift: she seized the throne, and very likely in the same purple chamber in which she had borne him, she had him blinded.
-This killed him and sickened the people, who proclaimed it “a horror of Heaven” and blamed on it a 17-day solar eclipse.
+ECLIPSE OF THE SON Her son by Leo, Constantine VI, grew up in the shadow of his vivid autocratic mother.
+He too became an Iconoclast.
+When the inevitable clash came, Irene gave him short shrift: she seized the throne, and in the same purple chamber in which she had borne him, she had him blinded.
+He died of his wounds.
+This sickened the people, who proclaimed it “a horror of Heaven” and blamed on it a 17-day solar eclipse.

-Nevertheless Irene ruled for five years before being replaced by her minister Nicophorus.
+THE SKULL CARAFE Nevertheless Irene ruled for five years before being replaced by her minister Nicophorus.
 You remember Nicophorus?
-He wound up beheaded by Krum the Horrible, Khan of the Bulgars.
+Driven insane by incessant warfare in Bulgaria, he wound up beheaded by Krum the Horrible, Khan of the Bulgars, who had a silver-lined beerstien made of his head, and to the end of his days drank to his own health from the head of the Byzantine Emperor.
 That’s Nicophorus on the right, being carried in filled with beer.

 THE EVOLUTION OF AN ICON Santa Claus, called Noel Baba (Father Christmas) is big here in Turkey.
 St Nicholas himself was Bishop of Myra, down on Turkey’s Mediterranean Coast.
 A benevolent leader, he gave all his money to the poor, hiding dowries in the shoes of impoverished virgins to save their pride, which comes to us as the tradition of Christmas stockings.
 St Nicholas is huge all over Europe.
 Think of all those Greeks named Nick.
 Here’s one of many Russian icons of him.